 3. Tupperware: the promise of plastic in 1950s America

 This book is essentially one of cultural history.
 Author Alison J. Clarke is interested in the thing itself.
-She’s interested in how this particular object comes to mean so much to the American people.
-When she’s explaining how to board became so popular in America.
-One of the vehicles of this was the Tupperware party.
+She’s interested in how this particular object means so much to the American people.
+When she explains how the board became so popular in America, One of the vehicles of this was the Tupperware party.

 Author: Alison J. Clarke